vc64web/virtualc64web/README.md

 * adding favourites feature to the collector interface, to be able to 💖 entries and easily filter them
 * drag and drop for CSDb-download-links into the fileslot or emulator window and CSDb-release-links into search field of scene browser
 * XBoxController standard digipad and analog stick mapping supported
+* migration to dirks new (still unreleased) v4 Core ... paves the way for a later vAmigaWeb project
+* 2nd SID support, settings for different ReSID quality settings, color palette

 ## next goals
-* migration to dirks new (still unreleased) v4 Core ... paves the way for a later vAmigaWeb project
 * scrollable navbar for very tiny phones
 * XBoxController should trigger rumble/vibration if VIC is detecting sprite collisions
 * new  modern boot sequence/animation  replacing the standard emscripten visual boot code